mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Server racks vary in depth.
 Most server racks are designed for enterprise-grade servers, which are up to XX" long.

-I have a Dell XX servers at my office, and it's a huge hassle.
+I have a Dell XX server at my office, and it's a huge hassle.
 It's XX" long and XX lbs.
 It was a pain to mount, and it will be a pain when I need to sell it.
 I decided that all the components in this rack would be small and require only front mounts.

 I have a relatively small office, and I didn't want the rack server to dominate the space.